hvianna/desktopCal.js/README.md

 desktopCal.js
 =============

-A one-sheet desktop calendar generator built with HTML, CSS & JavaScript.
+Calendar generator built with HTML, CSS & JavaScript.

 https://hvianna.github.io/desktopCal.js/

-This is Work In Progress.
+Work In Progress.
+For now, it allows you to build a one-sheet foldable desktop calendar with images loaded from your PC.

 ## Acknowledgements